Jodie Foster Reflects on the Next Phase of #MeToo: We Can't Put Every Man Over 30 in Jail

 Victor Demarchelier for PorterEdit

 The #MeToo movement took Hollywood by storm this year—bringing the magnitude of sexual assault and harassment to light.
-Now, Jodi Foster wants to know what's next.
+Now, Jodie Foster wants to know what's next.

 "This is a transitional period, and it's just so painful," she told PorterEdit.
 "You really have to have a plan for truth and reconciliation.
 We can't put every man over 30 in jail.
 We have to love our brothers and fathers and come to an understanding about how we got here and who we are going to be together."